Wagner Group: Mali

+Torture and killings of civilians

+In November 2025, the BBC published an article recounting the experiences of several eyewitnesses that had come in contact with Wagner mercenaries in Mali who described being tortured, witnessing killings, and random beatings.
+Some Wagner members shared their atrocities on an invitation only Telegram channel, where the European Council of Foreign Relations said members were regularly posting photos and videos depicting torture, murder, rape, desecration of corpses, and cannibalism of alleged insurgents and civilians until it was shut down in the middle of 2025.
+The Africa Report said it had ″infiltrated″ the channel in June 2025, finding 322 videos and 647 photos depicting atrocities including severed heads and gouged out eyes as well as posts "laced with racism".

+One shopkeeper described being accused by Wagner of colluding with jihadists and being forcibly taken to a hangar where he was repeatedly tortured and encountered other captives, including a Tuareg man who said he had been detained without being told why, and an Arab man who said he had been taken while looking for his camels.
+The shopkeeper said that both the Tuareg man and the Arab man were beheaded in his presence, after which Wagner mercenaries brought one of the bodies closer to him to smell the blood and threaten him.
+The shopkeeper was released after a Wagner commander called a Malian army officer who explained that the man was not working with jihadists.

 Venezuela

 In late January 2019, Wagner PMCs were reported by Reuters to have arrived in Venezuela during the unfolding presidential crisis.
 They were sent to provide security for President Nicolás Maduro, who was facing opposition protests as part of the socioeconomic and political crisis that had been gripping Venezuela since 2010.
 The leader of a local chapter of a paramilitary group of Cossacks with ties to the PMCs reported that about 400 contractors may have been in Venezuela at that point.
 It was said that the PMCs flew in two chartered aircraft to Havana, Cuba, from where they transferred onto regular commercial flights to Venezuela.

 An anonymous Russian source close to the Wagner Group stated that another group of PMCs had already arrived in advance of the May 2018 presidential election.
 Before the 2019 flare-up of protests, the PMCs were in Venezuela to mostly provide security for Russian business interests like the Russian energy company Rosneft.
 They assisted in the training of the Venezuelan National Militia and the pro-Maduro Colectivos paramilitaries in 2018.
 Russian ambassador to Venezuela, Vladimir Zayemsky denied the report of the existence of Wagner in Venezuela.